 Follow the maintenance instructions prescribed by winch manufacturer.
-These patterns, like all upholstery fabrics and vinyl, require a regularly scheduled monthly basis depending on use and exposure to dirt and/or staining agents.
+These patterns, like all upholstery fabrics and vinyl, require a regularly scheduled We recommend a minimum of an annual cleaning and light greasing. cleaning program.
+A thorough cleaning should be administered on a daily, weekly or monthly basis depending on use and exposure to dirt and/or staining agents.
 It is important to begin treatment of a stain as soon as possible after a spill.
 It is important that efforts begin immediately after a spill to remove any potential staining agent.
 It is advisable to clean these products as soon as the first signs of dinginess occur, otherwise, delaying clean up will require a much greater effort to restore the product to its original appearance.